Leo-IP/WarehouseInventorySystem/README.md

 Daily
 ---
 28/05/2020\
-Finished: able to store product data via csv file consumption
+Completed: Able to store product data via csv file consumption

 What I have learnt:
 1.